 Last fall, heavy rainfall led to flooding in the basement of Chynna Keys’s home in Fort Washington, Md.
 Keys had to deal with water in her basement a couple of years ago, too, but she thought it had been caused by a faulty sump pump, which she replaced.
 This time, however, the rainfall flooded not only the main part of her basement but also a back room, damaging the carpet.
 Keys called her insurance agent at Erie Insurance, her home insurance provider, only to learn that she was on her own because she didn’t have a separate flood insurance policy.
 So far, she has paid $5,700 to fix the damages.

-The cost of an NFIP policy varies, depending on risk, but averages about $700 a year.
-A policy from a private insurer averages $1,050 a year, according to Policygenius.
-Premiums will vary depending on where you live.
+The cost of an NFIP policy varies, depending on risk, but averages about $939 a year.
+A policy from a private insurer is typically higher and on average costs around $1,074 per year.
+However, premiums will vary depending on where you live.
 For example, if you live close to the beach, premiums for a private policy will probably be higher than average.

 If you live in a hurricane-prone area, floodwaters aren’t your only concern.
 While damages from wind and wind-driven rain are covered by a standard homeowners policy, many charge separate wind deductibles, which means higher out-of-pocket costs for you.
 The deductibles are usually based on a percentage of your coverage rather than a flat dollar amount.